 Do you want to see more accommodations in the Piraeus area?
 Click here.

 7) Where to Avoid staying in Athens

 So as for any other city, there are some areas you should avoid sleeping, even you will find excellent deals, or they are central quarters.
-Generally, the safety around Athens is excellent, but be vigilant as you are in any other city.
+Generally, the safety in Athens is good, but always use common sense and be vigilant.
 In our opinion, you should avoid booking your hotel in a neighbourhood such as Omonoia, Metaxourgeio and near Larissis Station.
 These three neighbourhoods are central, but they are not that safe at night.